jcsteh/nvda-llamaCpp/readme.md

 7. In NVDA, press NVDA+shift+l to recognise the current navigator object.
     This will open a chat dialog where you can read the response and ask follow-up questions.

+## Using a Remote Server
+Sometimes, you may wish to run llama.cpp on a remote computer.
+For example, you might do this if you have a computer on a local network with a more powerful GPU.
+In this case, you can change the URL that this add-on uses to connect to the llama.cpp server.

+There isn't a settings dialog to configure this yet.
+In the interim, you can do the following:

+1. Open the NVDA Python Console by pressing NVDA+control+z.
+2. Enter the following command, replacing the URL in quotes with the URL for your llama.cpp server:

+    `config.conf["llamaCpp"] = {"url": "http://some.host:8080/"}`

+3. Press enter.
+4. Save your NVDA configuration.